kotinash/optimizer69/README.md

 # optimizer69

-Purges temp files + recycle bin and cleans up your ram
+Purges temp files, prefetch logs, recycle bin and cleans up your ram

 ## How to use